Activision Blizzard (NASDAQ:ATVI) Updates Q4 2021 Earnings Guidance

-Activision Blizzard (NASDAQ:ATVI) updated its fourth quarter 2021 earnings guidance on Tuesday.
+Activision Blizzard (NASDAQ:ATVI) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.290-$1.290 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.390.
 The company issued revenue guidance of $2.78 billion-$2.78 billion, compared to the consensus revenue estimate of $2.93 billion.Activision Blizzard also updated its FY 2021 guidance to $3.760-$3.760 EPS.

-A number of brokerages have commented on ATVI.
-Cowen reiterated a hold rating and issued a C$100.00 price target on shares of Activision Blizzard in a research note on Monday, August 23rd.
-JPMorgan Chase & Co. cut their price target on shares of Activision Blizzard from $115.00 to $106.00 and set an overweight rating for the company in a research note on Wednesday, October 27th.
-KeyCorp cut their target price on shares of Activision Blizzard from $120.00 to $100.00 and set an overweight rating for the company in a research note on Wednesday.
-MKM Partners cut shares of Activision Blizzard from a buy rating to a neutral rating and cut their target price for the stock from $108.00 to $75.00 in a research note on Wednesday.
-Finally, Berenberg Bank raised their target price on shares of Activision Blizzard from $105.00 to $110.00 and gave the stock a buy rating in a research note on Tuesday, July 13th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and eighteen have given a buy rating to the stock.
-According to MarketBeat.com, Activision Blizzard presently has a consensus rating of Buy and an average price target of $101.76.

-In other Activision Blizzard news, Director Peter J. Nolan bought 3,950 shares of the business’s stock in a transaction that occurred on Monday, August 9th.
-The shares were acquired at an average cost of $81.93 per share, for a total transaction of $323,623.50.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
-Company insiders own 0.77% of the company’s stock.
+Activision Blizzard (NASDAQ:ATVI) last announced its earnings results on Tuesday, November 2nd.
+The company reported $0.72 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.70 by $0.02.
+Activision Blizzard had a net margin of 29.18% and a return on equity of 16.39%.
+During the same quarter in the previous year, the business posted $0.66 EPS.
+Equities analysts anticipate that Activision Blizzard will post 3.5 EPS for the current fiscal year.

 A hedge fund recently raised its stake in Activision Blizzard stock.
-Morgan Stanley raised its position in Activision Blizzard, Inc. (NASDAQ:ATVI) by 7.3% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 10,097,483 shares of the company’s stock after purchasing an additional 687,258 shares during the period.
-Morgan Stanley owned 1.30% of Activision Blizzard worth $963,703,000 as of its most recent filing with the SEC.
+Morgan Stanley boosted its position in shares of Activision Blizzard, Inc. (NASDAQ:ATVI) by 7.3% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 10,097,483 shares of the company’s stock after acquiring an additional 687,258 shares during the period.
+Morgan Stanley owned 1.30% of Activision Blizzard worth $963,703,000 as of its most recent filing with the Securities & Exchange Commission.
 85.36% of the stock is owned by institutional investors.

 About Activision Blizzard